-For example, your practice should ensure that its website is WCAG2.0 compliant. - (Web Content Accessibility Guidelines) for users with disabilities.
+For example, our firm's website is WCAG2.1 compliant. - (Web Content Accessibility Guidelines) for users with disabilities.

-We may also wish to consider:
+We also consider and keep under review:

-- having plans to promote access to its services to diverse groups, taking account of language, cultural background, religion and disability - identifying ways in which it can participate in equality and diversity work in the wider local community - demonstrating its commitment to equality and diversity to prospective clients.
+- plans to promote access to our services to diverse groups, taking account of language, cultural background, religion and disability - identifying ways in which we can participate in equality and diversity work in the wider local community - demonstrating our commitment to equality and diversity to prospective clients.